 Using age-appropriate methods and understanding the developmental differences in youth of various ages and gender prevents injury and promotes positive cognitive and motor development.

 A Developmental Model for Youth Coaches and Players

 Dr. Richard Ginsburg, noted sports psychologist and member of the faculty at Harvard Medical School, presents his "Top Ten Tips for Coaching Youth."
-Ginsburg, who also serves as a member of US Lacrosse’s Sports Science and Safety Committee, challenges youth coaches to examine what they love about the game and to consider what inspires them to coach.
-Also, watch Dr. Ginsburg's video on optimizing the youth experience.
+Ginsburg, a former member of US Lacrosse’s Sports Science and Safety Committee, challenges youth coaches to examine what they love about the game and to consider what inspires them to coach in order to optimize the youth experience.

 Ginsburg encourages coaches to find a way to share their love of the game with their youth players.
 And remember to define success appropriately - whether it's winning, having fun, skill improvement, learning sportsmanship, or something else.